tsurdilo/my-temporal-dockercompose/README.md

 The setup runs two instances (containers) for frontend, matching and history services.

 Each server role container exposes server metrics under its own port.
-We still set up and configure persistence (default and visibility) but instead of using the auto-setup image which also starts the server in single container, we run the persistence setup script, as well as set up default namespace and default search attributes via sh script via the admin-tools image.
 Note that bashing into the admin-tools image also gives you access to tctl as well as the temporal-tools for different dbs.